-As part of the starter procedure, you must gather and keep the following basic information about your employees(s) such as:
+As part of the starter procedure, you must gather and keep the following personal information about your employees(s) such as:

 - Date of birth

 - National Insurance number

 It is essential you keep accurate payroll records so that HMRC can make sure that you and your employees are paying the right amount of tax and NIC, and that your employees are getting any statutory payments they are entitled to (such as sick pay and so on).

 You should note that the required details will be recorded automatically if you use payroll software to help you with your payroll tasks.
 As with any computer program it is recommended you keep regular “backups”.
 A back up is a “snapshot” of the information on the computer program at a specific date, saved to a different place.
 In any loss of data, you can then at least start off from the point of your last back up.